Orfium/django-command-monitoring/README.md

 ### Description
 Django Command Monitoring is a tool that logs the progress of django commands.
 It writes the progress into FireBase where you can then read and do whatever you want with the data.
+Currently it keeps the log of the last 100 iterations for each command to avoid overuse of Firebase database.

 Currently supports: